alek/bleep/README.md

 By using qwerty/asdfgh keyboard keys you can simulate sending MIDI CC signals and observe changes to the rendered object.

+Now that you have Bleep up & running, let's get into the weeds of how to make it useful...

 ## Architecture

 TBD